 - The Maker Ticketing Site is different than the general admission ticket site.

 One of my assistants changed.
 How do I change the Maker Entry Pass to the new name?

 The name on the ticket does not have to match the name of your assistant.
 If you’ve already sent the e-ticket to your previous helper, ask him/her to forward it to your new assistant.
 It can only be used once.
 You do not need to notify us of the change.

 Do I have to print my pass or can I bring my e-ticket on my phone or tablet?

 Yes, you can bring your pass on your phone or tablet, but it may be easier and foolproof if you print it out.
-If you decide to keep them on your phone, please have the entry pass bar code visible and ready to be scanned on your device.
+If you decide to keep them on your phone, please download the

 Other Ways to Participate

 We welcome your help at the 12th Annual Maker Faire Bay Area.
 We offer a Maker Faire Traveler Program which helps you understand and support the Maker Movement.
 By becoming a Maker Traveler you can make a valuable contribution to the success of Maker Faire and enhance the Maker Movement in your community.
 You will experience the Maker Movement, learn about Maker Faire production and join the Maker Community.
 There are great benefits to this completing program, including a ticket to Maker Faire and more.
 More information coming soon.

 If you plan to ship any items to the San Mateo Event Center for Maker Faire: